 In this installment of the “Pirates of the Caribbean” franchise, Jack Sparrow seeks the heart of Davy Jones, an undead squid-like pirate captain, to avoid enslaving his soul to Jones’ service.
 Also in search of the heart is Will Turner and other friends — and foes.
 Johnny Depp, Orlando Bloom and Keira Knightley reprise their roles in this movie.
 They are joined by Bill Nighy, who plays the dastardly Davy Jones.

-The fifth installment of the “Pirates” franchise, “Dead Men Tell No Tales” opened in theaters on May 26.
-As of June 7, the film had grossed nearly $514 million worldwide.
+The fifth installment of the “Pirates” franchise, “Dead Men Tell No Tales” opened in theaters on May 26, 2017.
+It grossed $794.86 million worldwide.

 2007: 'Spider-Man 3'

 - Opening Weekend Gross: $151.1 million